-Objective To ensure that Shire resources are utilised in a manner that represents the
+Shire of Katanning Strategic Community Plan 2022 - 2032 Focus Area Leadership Aspiration Katanning is an inclusive and respectful community.
+Objective To ensure that Shire resources are utilised in a manner that represents the best interest of the whole community.

 Voting Requirement: Simple Majority.